-On headphones, your Google Assistant can notify you when there’s a new message or email, or upcoming calendar event.
-For some messaging or chat apps, your Google Assistant can also read out the content of a new message.
+On some headphones connected to an Android phone or tablet, Google Assistant can notify you when you have a message, email, or upcoming calendar event.
+For some messaging or chat apps, Google Assistant can also read new messages.

 Hear a notification

-- Your Assistant will read any notifications you have.
+- Google Assistant will read any notifications you have.

 Turn spoken notifications on or off